graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getUTCSeconds.
-Takes a date object, and returns an integer representing the seconds field of the given date (0-59), adjusted for UTC.
+A wrapper around `Date.prototype.getUTCSeconds`.
+Takes a `Date` object, and returns an integer representing the seconds field of the given date (0-59), adjusted for UTC.
 ***
 ### makeDateFromMilliseconds ###